 Be sure surfaces are clean and dry before the coating application.
 Do not use any soaps, or detergents.
 Remove all loose paint, tar, dirt, oil, and grease leaving surface clean and completely dry.
 In certain situations a shot-blaster may be needed to help clean and roughen the surface.
 Always run a test patch first in an inconspicuous area to ensure that proper adhesion and drying occurs and the product works to your satisfaction before proceeding.
-All cracks, joints (1/8″ or less), and seams should be caulked with a non-silicone, paintable caulk or Ames® Blue Max® Trowel Grade coating and filler.
-For larger cracks (1/8″ or larger) fill with a cementitious filler.
+All cracks, joints less than 5/8” and seams should be filled using Blue Max Caulk or Blue Max Trowel Grade filler.
+For larger cracks (5/8″ or larger) fill with a cementitious filler.
 Make sure surface is as smooth as possible.
 For best results and adhesion, it is ideal to apply coating over a bare surface void of paint or residue of any kind.
 Product comes ready to use, no mixing or stirring required.
 For newly poured concrete, you must allow at least 30 days for complete dry and cure time before applying product.

 Ames® Blue Max® or Ames® Block & Wall® Liquid Rubber can be applied with a paint brush, a low nap roller or a commercial/industrial airless sprayer.
 In addition, you may need Ames® Peel & Stick™ Seam Tape and scissors, a utility knife and a standard paint tray.
 Call toll free at 1-888-345-0809 with questions or for specific sprayer specifications.

 Step 1: After following the instructions for preparation of the surface, no primer is needed.
-All cracks, joints (1/8″ or less), and seams should be caulked with a non-silicone, paintable caulk or Ames® Blue Max® Trowel Grade coating and filler.
-For larger cracks (1/8″ or larger) fill with a cementitious filler.
+All cracks, joints less than 5/8” and seams should be filled using Blue Max Caulk or Blue Max Trowel Grade filler.
+For larger cracks (5/8″ or larger) fill with a cementitious filler.
 Make sure surface is as smooth as possible.

 Step 2: Surfaces with joints, cracks, or where two unlike surfaces come together, require Ames® Peel & Stick™ Self Adhesive Seam Tape to provide some additional strength and reinforcement.
 It is important to seam tape all joints and cracks to avoid future cracking and leaking.
-Prime all surfaces generously with Ames® Blue Max® prior to setting the Seam Tape in place.
+Prime all surfaces generously with Ames® Blue Max® and allow to completely dry prior to setting the Seam Tape in place.

 Step 3: Apply a liberal coat of Ames® Blue Max® or Block & Wall® Liquid Rubber over the Seam Tape and the wall and allow to completely dry.
 Once dry, apply a second coat of the product and allow to completely dry.